-The Hardware... item in the Settings menu opens the MCS6 Settings dialog box.
+The Hardware... item in the Settings menu opens the MCS6A Settings dialog box.
 The mode of the measurement can be Endless if the corresponding checkbox is crossed, or Sweep mode.
 In Sweep mode usually via an external start signal a sweep is started, after completion the next sweep starts with the next start pulse.
+The Sweep length is defined by the Range times the Bin Width.
 Endless mode means that the sweep is started once and runs forever until the acquisition is stopped by software.
 The time counter will count for ever (when using 54 bits for the time information up to 20.8 days) and in a list file the full time information for every stop event is written, but the channel pointer for the histogram wraps around and keeps counting along from zero.
 This mode can be used together with the sync out to synchronize the experiment.
 If Softw.
 Start is marked no start signal is necessary.
 The time-counter for the spectra is masked corresponding to the chosen range.
 The signal for the synchronization of the experiment can be obtained from one of the two Sync Out outputs.